 6.3.57.4.1 Function

-This primitive requests transmission of a BSS Transition Management Request frame to a non-AP STA.
+This primitive requests transmission of a BSS Transition Management Request frame to a non-AP STA or to an affiliated STA of the specified peer MLD with which the MLD is associated.

 6.3.57.4.3 When generated

-This primitive is generated by the SME to request that a BSS Transition Management Request frame be sent to an associated non-AP STA.
+This primitive is generated by the SME to request that a BSS Transition Management Request frame be sent to an associated non-AP STA or be sent to a STA affiliated with the specified peer MLD with which the MLD is associated.
 This request is sent either following the reception of an MLMEBTMQUERY.indication primitive or may be sent autonomously.

 6.3.57.4.4 Effect of receipt

 On receipt of this primitive, the MLME constructs a BSS Transition Management Request frame.
-The STA then attempts to transmit this frame to the indicated non-AP STA.
+The STA then attempts to transmit this frame to the indicated non-AP STA or an AP affiliated with the MLD attempts to transmit this to a non-AP STA affiliated with the peer MLD with which the MLD is associated on the corresponding link.

 6.3.57.5 MLME-BTM.indication